 Known as Pratu Hin (ประตูหิน), or “Stone Gate,” the western city gate is the second-most complete and has the same size and design as the southern gate, described above, except that the side chambers are a bit lower.
 Overall, I think it looks better and has more character than the southern gate because the restoration is older (1987-89) and the added stone has aged more.

-Here you can clearly see the odd decision by the restorers to use what appear to have been pillars and/or vertical sections of door and window frames in places they obviously weren’t carved for, including “speedbumps” and door sills.
+Here you can clearly see how the builders repurposed pillars and/or vertical sections of door and window frames from elsewhere into places they obviously weren’t carved for, including “speedbumps” and door sills.

 A pile of laterite and sandstone unused during the restoration sits to the southwest, and there is one triangular pond in front of the gate, which, like those at the south gate, was probably connected to the moat in the Khmer era.